Ever sat down on the couch (or lay down in bed, who are we kidding?) for a Netflix binge and wondered how those captions got there?

-With offline captioning, pre-recorded programs, like movies, have their dialog broken up by frames and fitted into so-called time codes.
+With offline captioning, pre-recorded programs, like movies and series, have their dialog broken up by frames and fitted into so-called time codes.
 These time codes enable the captions to sync with the frame dialog.

 With real-time captioning, captions must be typed quickly and appear within two seconds of the words being spoken.

-As such, captioners must be more adept at listening to dialog and typing.
+As such, captioners must be more adept at listening to dialog and typing exactly what they here.

 Such work, because it is more challenging, is also paid a higher rate.

 Closed captioning jobs are usually categorized under or lumped with transcription jobs.